 Search for research projects that interest you and reach out to the department or individual researchers to find out how to be involved.

 - Biological Science Research Projects

 - Physics Research Projects

 Michigan Tech has pre-health-related student groups that offer more volunteer opportunities, and the ability to network and work with student peers with the same interests as you.
-Joining student orgs and working your way up to an executive board position helps develop leadership skills.
+Joining student organizations and working your way up to an executive board position helps develop leadership skills.

 Leadership skills are crucial in the health-care field.
 Admissions committees want to see that applicants assume ownership in every task and have the ability to direct a team.
 They are looking for successful health care providers and future leaders.